Montpellier Business School

 Impact économique et sociétal

-A €258 million impact on the region
+208 million economic impact on the region

-“MBS is certainly one of the French business schools that has made the greatest efforts to promote diversity and support students and staff”, says the auditor and co-Director of BSIS. ” The players involved in the school carry out extraordinarily diverse actions for the benefit of the environment, people in difficulty, students and companies.
-MBS bases all of its actions on its core values.
+“MBS is certainly one of the French business schools that has done the most to promote diversity and support for both students and staff,” emphasises the auditor and co-Director of BSIS.
+“We can see an extraordinary diversity of actions undertaken by all the players within the school to benefit the environment, people in difficulty, students and companies.
+MBS bases all its actions on the values it upholds and defends”.

 Partager cette page